50 things to do in Auckland for under $20by Kate Richards

 - Chuck on some flares and go to a Saturday night roller skate party.
 Mention the online ad here, for free skate hire.

-- Check out the gannet colony from the Muriwai viewing platform.
+- Check out the gannet colony (pictured above) from the Muriwai viewing platform.

 - Browse the knick-knacks at Junk and Disorderly then have a bite at nearby Dumpling Ace.